 Hong Kong: Personal Taxation

-The assessment to salaries tax is provisional and is based on the previous year's income with a tax credit being given in the subsequent year in the event of the assessment exceeding the actual income.
-75 percent of the provisional assessment is payable in the 3rd quarter with the final 25 percent being payable in the final quarter.
+Assessment of salaries tax is provisional and based on the previous year's income; a tax credit is given in the subsequent year if the assessment exceeds the actual income.
+75% of the provisional assessment is payable in the 3rd quarter with the final 25% being payable in the final quarter.

 The salaries tax rate is the lower of either:

 - 15% of "assessable income" after the deduction of allowances; or